abelsiqueira/abelsiqueira.github.io-old2/content/blog/2018-09-04-the-dollar-game-from-numberphile.md

 ---
-title: "Optimizing the Dollar Game from Numberphile"
+title: 'Optimizing the Dollar Game from Numberphile'
-date: "2018-09-04"
+date: '2018-09-04'
 tags:
-- "julia"
+  - 'julia'
-- "jump"
+  - 'jump'
-- "numberphile"
+  - 'numberphile'
-- "optimization"
+  - 'optimization'
-- "linearprogramming"
+  - 'linearprogramming'
 ---

 # Optimizing the Dollar Game from Numberphile